 It can be said that a sitemap is like a blueprint of your website that helps the search engine spiders and crawlers to find, crawl and index the content of your website.
 It can also be used to tell the search engine which pages are more important.

-Usually, the crawlers will start from your homepage.
-But sometimes they can also crawl through the sitemap.
-Thus, you need to monitor and optimize your sitemap too.
+Usually, crawlers will start from your homepage, but sometimes they can also crawl through the sitemap.
+Therefore, you need to monitor and optimize your sitemap too.

 Sitemap Should Include The Most Important Pages